- honey on tap

-In the old days, it was common for folks to keep a jar of honey on the kitchen table to be poured over pancakes or toast.
+Years ago, it was common to see a jar of honey on the kitchen table to be poured over pancakes or toast.
 Some folks even kept a frame full of honey on the table and just cut out some honey as needed.
 Now there is a movement back to real, raw honey.
 Having honey on tap really is possible, especially with the new and growing level of enthusiasm beekeeping is experiencing in America.

 There is really an art and pleasure in tapping into honey from your very own bee hive.
 It is enjoyable and exciting to check the progress of your honey bees by opening up the hive, lifting out a full frame of honey comb full of honey.
 Slice open the wax caps and let it flow down the walls of your extractor as your family takes turn spinning.
-It's fun and is becoming popular.
-If you want to tap into honey, a real and healthy sweetener, start keeping bees.
+It's fun and is becoming increasingly popular.
+If you want to tap into real, natural honey, a real and healthy sweetener, start keeping bees.
 Give us a call: 217-427-2678

 Here are some simple tips in harvesting honey:

 1) Make sure the frame of honey is capped with wax.
 We call it being sealed.
 Do not harvest honey that is not capped by the bees or it may not be completely dried and ready.

 2) Keep everything clean, including extractors, knives and jars.

 3) Screen honey through a micron screen.
 400 micron is not really filtering honey, but rather keeping chunks of wax or hive pieces from getting into bottles.